vedantchimmad/Python_course/1.program_basic/README.md

 Process of creating software is called programming

 ## What is Python
-Python is high level,general-purpose,object oriented, simple,dynamic programming language
+Python is high level,general-purpose,object oriented, simple,dynamic type programming language

+## History
+The implementation of Python was started in the December 1989 by Guido Van Rossum at CWI in Netherland.
+* In February 1991, van Rossum published the code (labeled version 0.9.0).
+* In 1994, Python 1.0 was released with new features like: lambda, map, filter, and reduce.
+* Python 2.0 added new features like: list comprehensions, garbage collection system.
+* On December 3, 2008, Python 3.0 (also called "Py3K") was released.

 ## What can python do
 * TO create desktop application